-Short breaks away for the over 50's
+Short breaks away for over 50s

 Join us on this beautiful tour to Queensland’s Granite Belt area staying two nights at the stunning Happy Valley Retreat, nestled amongst the hills surrounding the Queensland border town of Stanthorpe.
 The highlight of this tour is the premier cultural event - Opera in the Vineyard.

 Since 2012, the rails have been silent, but after an extensive upgrade and restoration, the Mary Valley Rattler now steams along the rails once more.
 Travelling from the historic Gympie station through the scenic Mary Valley, after arriving in Amamoor the C17 class Steam Engine will then turn around on the restored turntable.

 Come and enjoy this short break away in the heart of Queensland’s Sunshine Coast.
 Stay three nights at Noosaville’s 5 star RACV Noosa Resort, set on six hectares beside Weyba Creek overlooking a pristine wetlands sanctuary and visit some of the Sunshine Coast’s favourite attractions.